 During select Sundays this summer members of the Cedar Rapids Community Orchestra will perform in the Brucemore formal garden.
-Visitors are welcome to stay for the full performance or listen to the music while they take a stroll around the grounds.
+Visitors are welcome to bring a seat and stay for the full performance or listen to the music while they take a stroll around the grounds.
 There is no charge to visit the garden, so these performances are free and open to all!
 While you’re here, consider completing your visit with a ticketed guided or self-guided tour of the mansion.

 Event Dates: June 11, July 16 and August 13 from 12:30 to 4:00 PM